 We moved to Oak Hill in 2000, to be David Peterson’s Vice Principal, and now Mike Ovey’s.
 It is a wonderful thrill to see each year successive generations of young men and women heading into ministry with hearts on fire for Christ and a passion to see a world won for him.

-And now we’re getting ready for a new phase of life and ministry, back into church life again in busy North London.
-St James, Muswell Hill is where we are heading – we’ll keep you posted!
+And now we’ve reached a new phase of life and ministry, back into church life again in busy North London, St James, Muswell Hill.
+Join us one Sunday!